iTwin/itwinjs-core/docs/core/learning/App.md

 #### Desktop Apps

-[Electron](https://electronjs.org/) is used to package an iModelJs app as a desktop app.
+[Electron](https://electronjs.org/) is used to package an iModel.js app as a desktop app.
 In this case, the [frontend](#app-frontend) and [backend](#app-backend) will be in the same install set.
 There are still two processes, one for the backend and one for the frontend, but they physically reside on the same computer.
 The app will use the [desktop configuration](./RpcInterface.md#desktop-rpc-configuration) for efficient local calls on app-specific RpcInterfaces and a [Web configuration](./RpcInterface.md#web-rpc-configuration) for remote services.
 See the [diagram of a desktop app](./SoftwareArchitecture.md#desktop) for an overview.
 Also see [app tailoring](./AppTailoring.md).

 ![>](./next.png) [How to write an interactive desktop app](../learning/WriteAnInteractiveDesktopApp.md).